Additional writing clips can be viewed online here.

 The JagWire (2009-2012)

-Thanks to a wonderful journalism teacher and mentor, I became involved with journalism earlier in my high school career.
+Thanks to a wonderful journalism teacher and mentor, I first became involved with journalism early in my high school career.
 I really can’t put into words how much my four years on the JagWire staff as a reporter, news editor and finally editor-in-chief changed and shaped my life and future career goals.
-Though my work for the JagWire concluded several years ago, I still am most proud of some of the pieces I wrote for the publication.
-I was able to spend meticulous time reporting and editing for every story.
-My senior year my journalism adviser convinced me to apply for numerous journalism competitions.
+Though my work for the JagWire concluded years ago, I still am most proud of the pieces I wrote for the publication.
+I was able to spend a great deal of time reporting and editing every story.
+During my senior year, my journalism adviser convinced me to apply for numerous journalism competitions.
 In 2012 I was named Kansas High School Journalist of the Year, and I went on to be named a runner-up for National High School Journalist of the Year.
-J101 with Mrs. Habiger will forever be my journalism home and the place where I learned to see the beauty in the story within myself and every person and source I encounter.
+J101 with Mrs. Habiger will forever be my journalism home and the place where I learned to look for stories in every person I encounter.

 “Coaching Evaluations Under Scrutiny” – February 2012